Information regarding dormant accounts

 - No operations have been recorded during a period of 12 consecutive months (5 years for a share or savings account);

 - The account holder (legal representative or designated individual) has not made themselves known to the bank nor carried out any operation on any other account open with the same bank, over the same period.

 When the account holder has passed away the inactive account period begins from the date of death.

 At each step of the process (detection of the account inactivity, the transfer of funds to the CDC, Caisse des Depots et Consignations) the account holders, representatives, beneficiaries and mandatories of these accounts will be informed from the outset.

 The law applies to accounts held by individuals, companies, associations, committees and other legal persons.

 - Inactive bank accounts

-- Deposit accounts and currents accounts.
+- Deposit accounts and current accounts.